-I graduated from high school in 2015, and I had alot to think about as my career path, but I chosed Theology as my first choice.
-Because I felt the calling to work among the people.
-Definitely Theology fitted my goal and purpose of what God has assigned me to do.
-The calling I am strongly firmed with is Mission and Teaching.
-In 2016 i went to Tertiary at Union Bible Institute in Pietermaritzburg.
-During my three years at the College it has been a transformational life for me.
-Because i have developed more interest into knowing about the studies and devoted myself fully into the studies.
-In 2018 i completed my Diploma in Theology.
-With so much love with the studies, i am currently doing honours in Theology at Baptist Theological Serminary of Southern Africa in Johannesburg.
-Then after i will do PGCE, one year course in Teaching.
-No one in my family has farther his/her education, I am the first graduate of the family.
+I graduated from high school in 2015, and I had a lot to think about as my career path.
+I came Theology was my first choice, because I felt the calling to work among the people.
+Definitely theology fitted my goal and purpose of what God has assigned me to do.
+The calling I am strongly affiliated with is Mission and Teaching.
+In 2016 I went to Tertiary at the Union Bible Institute in Pietermaritzburg.
+During my three years at the college it has been a transformational life for me.
+Because I have developed more interest into knowing about the studies and devoted myself fully into the studies.
+In 2018 I completed my degree in Theology.
+With so much love for the studies, I am currently doing honours in Theology at Baptist Theological Serminary of Southern Africa in Johannesburg.
+Then afterwards I will do PGCE, one year course in Teaching.
+No one in my family has furthered his/her education, I am the first graduate of the family.
 Passion, persistence and endurance have driven me to where I am today.
 Poverty has taught me to be hungry for success in my life.
-To be where I am today, it was through Teachers For Africa Sponsor’s.
-I met the people of Teachers for Africa Foundation when I was a young student at the Primary School and the contact between them and me stayed throughout my young life.
+To be where I am today, it was through Teachers For Africa as a sponsor.
+I met the people of Teachers for Africa Foundation when I was a young student in primary school and the contact between them and me stayed throughout my young life.
 My words cannot express how thankful I am to God for them.